 The underlying geology of Lough Mask is Carboniferous limestone, with areas of shale and sandstone, and it is an excellent example of a lowland oligotrophic lake (NPWS, 2004).
 Lough Mask, Carra and Cloon make up the Lough Carra/Lough Mask Special Area of Conservation (SAC) complex.
 Six habitats listed on Annex I of the EU Habitats Directive are found in this site, including two priority habitats - limestone pavement and Cladium fen (NPWS, 2004).
-This is also an important SAC for otter, a species that is listed on Annex II of the E.U.
-Habitats Directive.
-The zebra mussel, an invasive species in Ireland, was confirmed to be present in Lough Mask in 2008.

 Roach, an invasive fish species was first recorded in a fish stock assessment survey in 1996, since then the population has spread throughout the lake.
 Lough Mask is noted for its populations of brown trout and ferox trout, with the average size of brown trout ranging from 0.6kg to 1.4kg.
 The largest ferox trout can reach up to 9kg in weight (O' Reilly, 2007).

 The lake was previously surveyed in 1996 as part of Inland Fisheries Ireland's (IFI) brown trout stock assessment programme using seven-panel benthic braided survey gill nets.
 Five fish species were recorded at that time; brown trout, Arctic char, pike, perch and a single roach.
-More recently the lake was surveyed by IFI for the WFD fish monitoring programme in 2009, 2012 and 2015 (Kelly et al., 2010, 2013 and 2016).
-During these surveys, perch, roach, brown trout, bream, Arctic char, eels, pike, stone loach and roach x bream hybrids were recorded.
+More recently the lake was surveyed by IFI for the WFD fish monitoring programme in 2009, 2012 and 2015 (Kelly et al., 2010, 2013 and 2016) and 2019 (Corcoran et al., 2020).
+During the most recent survey perch, roach, bream, roach x bream hybrid, brown trout, Arctic char, pike, three-spined stickleback and eels were recorded (Corcoran et al., 2020).

 Lough Mask was assigned an ecological status of Good for 2019 based on the fish populations present.
-The lake was also assigned Good fish status in 2009, 2012 and 2015
+The lake was also assigned Good fish status in 2009, 2012 and 2015.
+In the 2013 to 2018 monitoring period the lake was assigned an overall draft ecological status of good based on all monitored physico-chemical and biological elements including fish.

+2.6.
 Lough Corrib

 Lough Corrib, the largest of the western lakes and the second largest lake in Ireland (after Lough Neagh), is situated in Co.
 Galway in the River Corrib catchment.
-The lake stretches from outside Galway city to within three kilometers of Maam Cross, a distance of over 50 kilometers.
-The main rivers draining into Lough Corrib include the Black, Clare, Dooghta, Cregg, Owenriff rivers and the Cong canal which joins Lough Corrib to Lough Mask.
+The lake stretches from outside Galway city to within three km of Maam Cross, a distance of over 50 km.
+The main rivers draining into Lough Corrib include the Black, Clare, Dooghta, Cregg, Cornamona, Maam, Owenriff rivers and the Cong canal which joins Lough Corrib to Lough Mask.